 There are several operations applied to these coordinates:

 Step 1.
 First we substract $\begin{bmatrix}0.5 \\ 0.5 \end{bmatrix}$.
-This makes sure the origin is in the center of the point, because the distance functions we defined earlier in this article require that.
+This ensures the origin is in the center of the point because the distance functions we defined earlier in this article require that.

 Step 3.
 We also scale the coordinates with v_size.